jdevfullstack/generative-ai-review/README.md

     (Generative Pre-trained Transformer) fall under.

 - **Large Language Models (LLMs)**
-  - A category of generative AI specifically focused on processing and generating human language.
+  - A category of Generative AI specifically focused on processing and generating human language.
 GPT models (like ChatGPT) are examples of LLMs.